Audi Q3: Second generation (Typ F3; 2018)

 The second-generation Audi Q3, built on the MQB A2 platform was officially unveiled on July 25, 2018.
 On the Nürburgring race track, a sports version was tested, which would be called SQ3, with an even more powerful version of RS Q3 planned.

 A Sportback version was revealed in July 2019.
 The Q3 Sportback is marginally lower, narrower and longer, with different bumpers, side skirts and body cladding.
 Aimed at the BMW X2, the lower roofline and raked rear hatch result in less headroom, and 0.14 less cubic meters (5 cubic feet) when the rear seats are folded.

 In Europe, a plug-in-hybrid EA211 1.4L turbo four came with the 2021 model year in January 2021 in Germany.

 RS Q3

 The RS Q3 variant was revealed in September 2019; it has the same engine as the first-generation RS Q3 albeit with more power.

 RS Q3 Edition 10 Years

 Announced in October 2022, the Audi RS Q3 Edition 10 Years is a special edition with some visual changes, such as blacked-out trim, and only 555 units will be built.

 Safety

+Third generation (Typ FJ; 2025)

+The third generation Q3 was unveiled on 16 June 2025.
+The model takes design inspiration from the third-generation Q5.
+Sales in Germany set to commence in late 2025.

+The coupé SUV model, marketed as the Sportback, was unveiled on 25 August 2025.

+Features

+There are three suspension designs for the third-generation Q3.
+Instead of the shifter being mounted on the center console it is now mounted on the steering column.
+Additional features include a 12-speaker system, ambient lighting on the doors, a 12-inch infotainment system, a 11.9-inch digital cluster, and a 15w phone charger.

+Powertrain

+There were four powertrain options were confirmed at launch.
+These include 1.5 and 2.0-litre turbocharged inline-4 petrol engines, a 2.0-litre diesel engine, and the 1.5-litre turbocharged petrol engine paired with a plug-in hybrid powertrain.

+These engines are shared with the third-generation Volkswagen Tiguan.

+No all-wheel drive versions of the plug-in hybrid and diesel models were confirmed at launch.
+All-wheel-drive is only available with the 2.0-litre turbocharged petrol engine.